 Check out our YouTube Channel with hundreds of videos about trading and investment strategies.

-Trading Strategies and Investment Strategies
+What are the Best Trading Strategies and Investment Strategies

+The Best Trading Strategies and Investment Strategies are answered below.
 If you have clicked on one or several in the list or library of the profitable free trading strategies above, you might wonder what is the best way to approach trading.
 We have tried to answer that in many other articles, but below we give a very brief explanation of what should be your main considerations before you start trading:

-Library of Trading strategies
+What is a Library of Trading Strategies?

 If you like our library of trading strategies on this page, you might be interested in our monthly subscription service where we provide our best strategies.
 We save our best trading and investment strategies for our paying subscribers.
 We publish a new “edge”/strategy each month – a 100% quantifiable trading idea that includes buy and sell signals in “plain” English (plus code for Amibroker and Tradestation/Easy language).
 Please also have a peek inside our Trading Academy.